Graylog2/documentation/pages/collector_sidecar.rst

   $ sudo systemctl restart collector-sidecar

 Check the log files in ``/var/log/graylog/collector-sidecar`` for any errors.
 Understand that not only the Sidecar but also all backends, like ``filebeat``, will be started as ``collector`` user after these changes.
-So all log files that the backound should observe also need to be readable by the ``collector`` user.
+So all log files that the backend should observe also need to be readable by the ``collector`` user.
+Depending on the Linux distribution there is usually an adminstrator group which has access to most log files.
+By adding the `collector` user to that group you can grant access fairly easy.
+E.g. on Debian/Ubuntu systems this group is called `adm`.

 Sidecar Glossary